 - Let it cool on its own

 - When the time is up, carefully remove it from the oven and let it cool on your stovetop or in the oven.

 - If the coating is spotty or you’re just not happy with it, you can repeat this procedure until you are satisfied.

 Care of Your Cast Iron

-- If something sticks to the pan, let it cool and add water to the pan to cover the stuck on food.
-Put back on the stove and bring the water to a boil.
+- If something sticks to the pan, let it cool and add water to the pan to cover the stuck-on food.
+Put it back on the stove and bring the water to a boil.
 Continue boiling until the food lifts off.

 We won’t take the time to talk about the history of cast iron or the changes in its production over the years.
-We are focusing on what we “need” to know in order to be able to enjoy cast iron.
+We are focusing on what you need to know in order to be able to enjoy its versatility and durability.

 Do’s and Don’ts of Cast Iron